crishellco/vue-spruce/README.md

 ### SpruceSort

 Sort an array of strings or objects in either direction by specific keys.

+_Note: string sorting is case insensitive._

 ```html
 <spruce-sort :list="people" :by="by" :direction="direction">